 Below, you'll find a list of qualities typically required of Logging Equipment Operators, ranked by importance:

 Working as a Logging Equipment Operator may require a high school diploma or GED certificate.

 Logging Equipment Operators need anywhere from a few days to a few months of training.
 Usually, an experienced worker could show you how to do the job.

 Logging Equipment Operators may benefit from understanding of specialized subject areas, such as mechanical, public safety and security, or production and processing knowledge.

 The list below shows several areas in which most Logging Equipment Operators might want to build proficiency, ranked by importance.

 Logging Equipment Operators must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Logging Equipment Operators need abilities such as control precision, reaction time, and multilimb coordination in order to perform their job at a high level.
+For example, Logging Equipment Operators need abilities such as control precision, reaction time, and arm-hand steadiness in order to perform their job at a high level.
 The list below shows several important abilities for Logging Equipment Operators, ranked by their relative importance.